MasonGulu/basks/readme.md

 # MSGKS
 ## Modern Simple Graphical Krist Shop
+THIS IS IN DEVELOPMENT USE AT OWN RISK

 This is a graphical [Krist](https://www.krist.dev) shop for ComputerCraft:Tweaked.
 This uses [Basalt](https://basalt.madefor.cc/#/) for the GUI.
 ## Features
 * Graphical interface